-when the waveform is same, the highest modulation order is the most critical case, and when modulation order is same, CP-OFDM is more critical than DFT-s-OFDM for MPR in FR2.
-Since FR2 testing is more time consuming it is proposed to only select the most critical waveform and modulation order for the same MPR requirement.

-Observation 11: To cover the most critical situations, select the most critical waveform and modulation order for the test of the same MPR requirement, which is, if the waveform is same, select the max modulation order, if the modulation order is same, select CP-OFDM waveform.
-For DFT-s-OFDM with high modulation order and CP-OFDM with low modulation order, since it is hard to say which is more critical, both should be tested.
+As mentioned in section 2.2, the spectrum utilisation is different depending on the type of OFDM modulation (CP-OFDM or DFT-s-OFDM).

+If each table in CP-OFDM modulation is compared with its corresponding table in DFT-s-OFDM modulation:

+For a specific SCS and ChBw the number of resource blocks for DFT-s modulations is equal or lower than the used by CP modulations.

+UE spectrum utilization can be smaller for DFT-s-OFDM than for CP-OFDM.

+Observation 11: Due to the different behaviour between DFT-s-OFDM and CP-OFDM waveforms, the testing of both types of waveforms would be required (DFT-s and CP waveform).

+Observation 12: According to the knowledge about the OFDM modulations behaviour, it is known that the highest OFDM modulation orders tend to present higher non-linearity, and higher PAPR (Peak to Average Power Ratio), than lower modulations orders.
+Although the modulations with less non-linearity are based on pi/2-BPSK and QPSK modulations, it would be necessary to test them to discard any problem with these modulations in UE.

 In LTE and NR FR1, MPR is tested for the largest RB allocation and the Outer 1RB allocation for each MPR minimum conformance requirement.
-Basically FR2 MPR testing should follow that and test the largest RB allocation and Outer 1RB allocation(or the narrowest Outer RB allocation) for each MPR minimum conformance requirement.
+Basically FR2 MPR testing should follow that and test the largest RB allocation and Outer 1RB allocation(or the narrowest Outer RB allocation) for each region defined in MPR minimum conformance requirement.
 The narrow RB allocation at left edge for Lowest Frequency and narrow RB allocation at right edge for Highest Frequency are considered as the most critical case.

-Observation 212: To cover the most critical situations, select the largest RB allocation and the Outer 1RB allocation (or the narrowest Outer RB allocation) for each MPR minimum conformance requirement.
+Observation 13: To cover the most critical situations, select the largest RB allocation and the Outer 1RB allocation (or the narrowest Outer RB allocation) for each region defined in MPR minimum conformance requirement.
 Select the narrow Uplink RB allocation at left edge for Lowest Frequency and narrow RB allocation at right edge for Highest Frequency for different requirement for MPR in FR2.

+Proposal 5: Select the largest RB allocation and the Outer 1RB allocation (or the narrowest Outer RB allocation) for each region defined in MPR minimum conformance requirement.
+Select the narrow Uplink RB allocation at left edge for Lowest Frequency and narrow RB allocation at right edge for Highest Frequency for different requirement for MPR in FR2.

-Based on the two observations above, in order to save testing time, it is proposed to test Outer Full RB allocations and Inner full RB allocations only at mid frequency range, given low and high frequency ranges will be well covered by edge partial allocations.SEM and ACLR Aspects:
+Based on the two observations above, in order to save testing time, it is proposed to test Outer Full RB allocations and Inner full RB allocations only at mid frequency range, given low and high frequency ranges will be well covered by edge partial allocations.

+Proposal 6: Test Outer Full RB allocations and Inner full RB allocations only at mid frequency range in MPR test.

+SEM and ACLR Aspects:

 Based on out of band emission requirement dependency with modulation process, it seems to be reasonable to test all UL modulations.